Visual-Intelligence-UMN/interactive-survey-template/README.md

-## Creat and host your survey on GitHub page
+## Create and host your survey on GitHub page
 #### 1. Fork the Repository

 Fork this repository to your GitHub account by clicking the "Fork" button at the top right corner of the repository page.